-Euro at two-year high, Asian shares barely budge
+GLOBAL MARKETS-Euro at 2-year high, Asian shares barely budge

 Still, the major U.S. indexes were almost flat on Thursday, not helped by concerns about U.S. President Donald Trump's inability to push his through healthcare reform bills, the passage of which will be needed to finance his tax cut plans.

 The dollar was also dogged by similar concerns, with its index against a basket of major six currencies hitting its lowest level since August on Thursday.
+It last stood at 94.22, compared to Thursday's low of 94.09.

 While the euro gained sharply on Draghi's comments, global bond markets reacted more calmly, partly as he did not give a clear signal on when the ECB will announce its tapering.